dhaskew/blog_old/_posts/2014-08-05-keyboard_foo_1.markdown

 # Solution

-If you have this problem with OSX not detecting the monitor configuration change, then execute the following keyboard shortcut:
+If you have this problem with OSX and it is not detecting the monitor configuration change, then execute the following keyboard shortcut:

 {% keyboard_shortcut command F2 %}